digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

 To serialize an instance of the ``Attribute<a>`` data type, a function for creating the Ledger API equivalent of the attribute value is passed to the ``toValue`` method as the ``fromValuea`` argument (see the above ``com/acme/Attribute.java`` source extract).

-Below is a Java fragment to serialize an attribute with a ``java.lang.Long`` value to Ledger API representation using the *method reference*
+Below is a Java fragment that serializes an attribute with a ``java.lang.Long`` value to the Ledger API representation using the *method reference*
 ``Int64::new`` to create a new instance of the Java Bindings value type.

 .. code-block:: java